 |14||Darden School of Business||29%||28%||13%||–|

 Applying in Round 3 of MBA application for the top 15 Business Schools might not be a good idea.
-These Business Schools show a significant drop in acceptance rate in Round 3 applications.
+These Business Schools show a significant drop in the acceptance rate in Round 3 applications.

 Business Schools showing little or no disadvantage during Round 3/ Round 4 applications

-You can see that for the majority of top 15 Business Schools, applying in Round 3/ Round 4 is a disadvantage, except for NYU Stern, Ross, and Tuck.
+You can see that for the majority of the top 15 Business Schools, applying in Round 3/ Round 4 is a disadvantage, except for NYU Stern, Ross, and Tuck.